 By Frank Tang

-NEW YORK, May 1 (Reuters) - Gold's historic sell-off last month has intensified a disconnect between funds that sold on dissatisfaction over bullion's underperformance and individual investors who could not get enough physical gold coins and bars at bargain prices.
+NEW YORK, May 1 (Reuters) - Gold’s historic sell-off last month has intensified a disconnect between funds which sold on dissatisfaction over bullion’s underperformance and individual investors who could not get enough physical gold coins and bars at bargain prices.

 In contrast, sales of the U.S. Mint’s American Eagle gold coins rose to their highest monthly tally since December 2009.